The Call (2013 film): Plot

 Seasoned 9-1-1 operator Jordan Turner receives a call from 15-year-old Leah Templeton, fearing for her life as a man breaks into her home while her parents are away.
 Jordan calmly advises her to hide, which she does under the bed.
 After the intruder has searched the room thinking Leah has left, he proceeds to leave the house.
 The girl believes he has left, but when her call is disconnected, Jordan calls back, and the ring gives Leah's location away to the intruder.
 After the male intruder captures Leah, Jordan attempts to dissuade him, but he responds, "It's already done," and hangs up.
 The next day, a television report confirms that Leah has been murdered.
 Emotionally affected, Jordan decides she can no longer handle field calls.

 Six months later, Jordan is training 9-1-1 operators.
-Teenager Casey Welson, after heading home from the mall, is almost hit by a car in the parking garage.
-The driver apologizes but then assaults her and throws her into the trunk of his car.
+Teenager Casey Welson, after heading home from the Mall, is almost hit by a car in the parking garage.
+The driver apologises but then assaults her and throws her into the trunk of his car.
 Kidnapped, Casey uses a disposable phone to call 9-1-1.
 Brooke, a rookie operator, receives the call but can't handle it, so Jordan takes over.
 However, since Casey is using a burner phone, her exact location cannot be determined by GPS.

-As the kidnapper drives, Jordan gets Casey to provide details about the man who abducted her and the color of the car which she describes as a red/maroon 4 door car.
+As the kidnapper drives, Jordan gets Casey to provide details about the man who abducted her and the colour of the car which she describes as a red/maroon 4 door car.
 Jordan gets her to knock off the tail light and wave to signal an incoming car.
 While waving, a woman driving behind sees Casey's arm, and calls 9-1-1 on a phone with GPS.
 With her disclosure of the location, Jordan shares the location to the police.
-The woman drives near the kidnapper’s car and tells 9-1-1 the plate number of the car, but it comes up as a stolen car.
-While Jordan was questioning further, the woman overtakes the vehicle, which spooks the kidnapper and forces him to exit the highway.
+The woman drives near the kidnapper’s car and tells 9-1-1 the plate number of the car, but it comes up as a stolen plate.
+While Jordan is questioning further, the woman overtakes the vehicle and looks at the kidnapper to get a description of him, but this spooks him and he abruptly exits the highway.
 The woman provides the road he took to Jordan.
 When Casey discovers paint in the trunk, Jordan has her pour the paint out of the tail-light hole to help police with tracking the car.
 The paint pouring attracts the attention of another driver, Alan Denado, but the kidnapper viciously bludgeons him into unconsciousness with a shovel and, assuming him to be dead, stuffs him into the trunk of his car, a black Lincoln Town Car Signature Limited, with Casey.